RHIT-CSSE/csse220/Homework/2DArrays/README.md

 ## Rubric:

-- Each of the 4 operations is worth 1 Pass/No-Pass for this assignment
-- All JUnit tests for an operation must succeed in order to earn a Pass for that operation
+- All JUnit tests for each operation must succeed in order to earn a 100% for the assignment
-- Minimum to Pass this assignment: <br>3 of the 4 2D Array operations must Pass all their JUnit tests
+- Your score for this assignment = (PercentageJUnitTestsPassed * 2DArraysTotalPoints)
+- For example:
+  - if PercentageJUnitTestsPassed = 80%
+  - and if 2DArraysTotalPoints = 25
+  - then Your Score = (.80 * 25) = 20 points
 - FunGameOfLife.java is NOT graded

 ## To do: